 - Reduction in symptoms of opioid withdrawal.

-Doses of kratom greater that 15 g have effects similar to high doses of opioids, including extreme sedation and a loss of consciousness in some cases.
+Doses of kratom greater than 15 g have effects similar to high doses of opioids, including extreme sedation and a loss of consciousness in some cases.

-There are several side effects associated with kratom use that range in severity from inconvenient to dangerous.
-Like the sought-after effects listed above, it’s side effects are dependent on the dose taken and are similar to those found both for stimulant drugs and opiates, including:
+There are several side effects of kratom use that range in severity from inconvenient to dangerous.
+Like the sought-after effects listed above, its side effects are dependent on the dose taken and are similar to those found both for stimulant drugs and opiates, including:

 - Pupillary constriction (tiny pupils).